NMSS Licensee Newsletter December 1999 – January 2000 (NUREG/BR-0117, No. 99-4)

 Radioactive Waste Section

 (Contact: Rosetta Virgilio, OSP, 3014152307, e-mail: email@example.com )

 Generic Communications Issued (October 1, 1999 November 30, 1999)

 Note that these are only summaries of U.S. Nuclear Regulatory Commission (NRC) generic communications.
 If one of these documents appears relevant to your needs and you have not received it, please call one of the technical contacts listed below.
-The Internet address for the NRC library of generic communications is-- www.nrc.gov/NRC/GENACT/GC/index.html .
-Please note that this address is case-sensitive and must be entered exactly as shown.
+For more information, see the NRC library of generic communications.

 Regulatory Issue Summaries (RIS)